Forte42/Trading_Bot_9000/README.md

   - order_functions.py: Functions to generate trade orders from binance
   - track_order.py: Imports
   - trade_fear_greed.py: If statements that will execute trades based on Fear and Greed Index machine learning
-4. Use the py files in the signal_generation folder:
+4. The bot uses the py files in the signal_generation folder:
   - btc_ema_scalp_0m.py: EMA signal generation for BTC trade data
   - ema_1m_3m_scalp.py: EMA signal generation for BTC on a 1m and 3m timeframe
   - fear_greed_signal.py: Fear and Greed machine learning model
   - make_binance_btc_ohlcv.py: making binance btc data into ohlcv
-5. Use the py files in the models folder:
+5. The bot uses the py files in the models folder:
   - make_lstm_prediction.py: Function that trains and makes a prediction given a DataFrame
   - my_model.h5: Output of make_lstm_prediction.py file
   - build_lstm_model.py: LSTM model prediction code
   - model_storage Folder: Stores models
 6. The files in the images folder: show flowchart of processes
-7. Use the py files in the data_transformation folder:
+7. The bot uses the py files in the data_transformation folder:
   - btc_volume_analysis.py: analysis volume from binance BTC data
   - make_binance_btc_ohlcv.py: Function that turns BTC binance data into OHLCV
-8. Use the py files in the data_explorations folder:
+8. The py files in the data_explorations folder are exploratory:
   - In the examples/binance Folder:
     - binance_client.py: Functions that generate buy and sell orders from binance
   - In the non-machine-learning-strategies Folder: